 It requires 110 volts to operate in the United States and Canada, and future units for the EU will be 220-240V with a type C plug.
 The planned units for Australia will also be 220-240V.

-From my extensive testing over the span of more than a month, I can say that my power bill did not have a notable increase in cost.
-Compared to other predecessors in the countertop composter market, this is a major plus and lends me to believe that the claims that Lomi is energy-efficient are indeed quite true.
+From my extensive testing over more than a month, I can say that my power bill did not have a notable increase in cost.
+Compared to other predecessors in the countertop composter market, this is a major plus and makes me believe that the claims that Lomi is energy-efficient are indeed quite true.

 Testing The Lomi Composter